circleci/circleci-docs/jekyll/_cci2/executor-types.md

       image: ubuntu-1604:201903-01    # pins image to specific version
 ```

 The default image for the machine executor is `circleci/classic:latest`.
+If you don't specify an image, jobs will run on the default image - which is currently circleci/classic:201710-01 but may change in future.

 You can specify other images
 by using the `image` key.